shivammourya17/Studynotion-EdtechPlatform/README.md

 requests and responses provided above illustrate how each endpoint will function and what kind of data it will accept or return.
 With this API design, StudyNotion will be able to provide a smooth user experience while ensuring security and stability.

-## 🌟 Contributing

-Feel free to contribute by creating pull requests or opening issues.

-## 📜 License

-This project is open-source and available under the MIT License.

----

-⭐ Don't forget to **star** the repository if you found this helpful!